SeiyaHazama/SeiyaHazama.github.io/ARnenga/README.md

 ## Overview

 This project is Web AR using [AR.js](https://github.com/jeromeetienne/AR.js) and [A-Frame](https://aframe.io/).
 This project is very simply.
-So, You can use as Web AR example.
+So, you can use as Web AR example.
 To use Web AR using AR.js and A-Frame, Encrypt with SSL is needed in addition Web Server.

 ## Prepare 3D model and AR marker